garyblankenship/leanpub-laravel/manuscript/quick.md

 ## Installation {#installation}

+To install the Laravel framework, you may issue the following command from your terminal:

+  composer create-project laravel/laravel your-project-name --prefer-dist

-To install the Laravel framework, download a copy of the [repository from Github](https://github.com/laravel/laravel/archive/master.zip).
+Or, you may download a copy of the [repository from Github](https://github.com/laravel/laravel/archive/master.zip).
 Next, after [installing Composer](http://getcomposer.org), run the `composer install` command in the root of your project directory.
 This command will download and install the framework's dependencies.

 After installing the framework, take a glance around the project to familiarize yourself with the directory structure.
 The `app` directory contains folders such as `views`, `controllers`, and `models`.
 Most of your application's code will reside somewhere in this directory.
 You may also wish to explore the `app/config` directory and the configuration options that are available to you.